HACKERALERT/Picocrypt/README.md

 Picocrypt for Windows is as simple as it gets.
 To download the latest, standalone, and portable executable for Windows, click <a href="https://github.com/HACKERALERT/Picocrypt/releases/download/1.30/Picocrypt.exe">here</a>.
 If Microsoft Defender or your antivirus flags Picocrypt as a virus, please do your part and submit it as a false positive for the betterment of everyone.

 ## macOS
 Picocrypt for macOS is very simple as well.
 Download Picocrypt <a href="https://github.com/HACKERALERT/Picocrypt/releases/download/1.30/Picocrypt.app.zip">here</a>, extract the zip file, and run Picocrypt which is inside.
-If you can't open Picocrypt because it's not from a verified developer, control-click on Picocrypt and hit "Open" to bypass the warning.
+If you can't open Picocrypt because it's not from a verified developer, control-click on Picocrypt and hit Open to bypass the warning.
 Keep in mind that Picocrypt runs through Rosetta 2 and requires OpenGL, and may not work in the future should Apple remove either.

 ## Linux
 To use Picocrypt on Linux, you can download the AppImage <a href="https://github.com/HACKERALERT/Picocrypt/releases/download/1.30/Picocrypt.AppImage">here</a>.
-Make sure to have a clipboard utility such as `xclip` installed to use Picocrypt's clipboard features.
+Make sure you have a clipboard utility such as `xclip` installed to use Picocrypt's clipboard features.
 While this AppImage should work on most systems, Linux is a mess when it comes to cross-distro and cross-release compatibility, so if the AppImage doesn't work, you can run Picocrypt from source using the instructions in the `src/` directory.

 ## Paranoid Packs
 The Paranoid Pack is a compressed archive that contains executables for Windows, macOS, and Linux, including the source code and dependencies.
 As long as you have it stored in a place you can access, you'll be able to open it and use Picocrypt on any desktop operating system in case this repository mysteriously vanishes or the entire Internet burns down.
 Think of it as a seed vault for Picocrypt.
-As long as one person has the Paranoid Pack within reach, they can share it with the rest of the world and keep Picocrypt functional in cases of catastrophic events like GitHub shutting down suddenly or the NSA capturing me (just in case, you know?).
+As long as one person has the Paranoid Pack within reach, they can share it with the rest of the world and keep Picocrypt functional in case of catastrophic events.
 The best way to ensure Picocrypt is accessible many decades from now is to keep a Paranoid Pack in a safe place.
-So if you are worried about being unable to access Picocrypt in the future, well, here's your solution.
-Just head to the Releases tab and get yourself a copy.

 # Why Picocrypt?
 Why should you use Picocrypt instead of BitLocker, NordLocker, VeraCrypt, AxCrypt, or 7-Zip?
 Here are a few reasons why you should choose Picocrypt: